chill-uk/unraid-uasp-fix/README.md

 * Modifying the storage naming logic.
   * It's a slightly more involved and you may need to re-apply the fix everytime you update unraid.
-  * But you get all the added benefits of UASP.
+  * You get all of the added benefits of UASP.

 For both, you will first need to find the problamatic USB controller ID.